-A general Materials List will be made available on arrival or by request to SSW Programme and Communications Manager prior to arrival.
+A general Materials List will be made available on arrival or by request to SSW Programme Producer prior to arrival.
 The cost of any material or consumable not included on the materials list is available by request to the SSW Arts Administration Assistant.

 All users are required to keep an up to date ‘materials sheet’.
 These are available from the SSW office.
 All materials and consumables used by users must be logged on the materials sheet, and the sheets must be returned to the SSW office prior to departure.

 SSW reserves the right to estimate material and consumable usage, or amend materials sheets if the material sheet is returned incomplete, illegible or incorrect.

 Users will be invoiced for any materials or consumables used on residency following their residency period.
 Payment terms (30 days) apply.

 If a user brings their own materials, a safety data sheet must be supplied in advance for the technical team to evaluate the safety of the material.
 SSW reserves the right to refuse use of a material or consumable on the SSW site in line with the SSW Health and Safety policy.